Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex1_1_basicscalars_therm2d.rst

 .. _sphx_glr_examples_basics_ex1_1_basicscalars_therm2d.py:

-Pyvale example: Basics of pyvale point sensor simulation
+Basics Basics of pyvale point sensor simulation
 ================================================================================

 In this example we introduce the basic features of pyvale for point sensor